Serbs of Croatia: Croatian War of Independence

 At the ICTY, Milan Babić was indicted, pleaded guilty and was convicted for "persecutions on political, racial and religious grounds, a crime against humanity".
 Babić stated during his trial that "during the events, and in particular at the beginning of his political career, he was strongly influenced and misled by Serbian propaganda".
 RSK President, Milan Martić, was also trialled by the ICTY for various Crimes against humanity and war crimes, including murder, persecution, inhumane treatment, forced displacement, plunder of public or private property, and wanton destruction of cities, towns or villages, as well as ordering an indiscriminate rocket attack on Zagreb, in 1995.
 On 12 June 2007, Martić was sentenced to 35 years in prison.
 His sentence of 35 years in prison was confirmed by ICTY appellate council on 8 October 2008.
 He was found to have been part of a "joint criminal enterprise" which included Blagoje Adžić, Milan Babić, Radmilo Bogdanović, Veljko Kadijević, Radovan Karadžić, Slobodan Milošević, Ratko Mladić, Vojislav Šešelj, Franko Simatović, Jovica Stanišić, and Dragan Vasiljković.

-A small minority of pre-war Serb population have returned to Croatia.
+A small minority of the pre-war Serb population has returned to Croatia.
 Today, the majority of the pre-war Serb population from Croatia settled in Serbia and Republika Srpska.
 After Croatian and other Yugoslav Wars, Serbia became home to highest number of refugees (Serbs who fled from Bosnia and Herzegovina and Croatia) in Europe.

 The percentage of those declaring themselves as Serbs, according to the 1991 census, was 12.2% (78.1% of the population declared itself to be Croat).
 Although today Serbs are formally able to return to Croatia, a majority choose to remain citizens of other countries in which they gained citizenship.
-However, Croatia also adopted discriminatory measures to prevent the return of Serbs after war, while the Croatian forces continued with abuses on a large scale for months afterward, which included destruction of Serb property.
-Also, Serbs are still face significant barriers to employment and to regain their property.
+However, Croatia also adopted discriminatory measures to prevent the return of Serbs after the war, while the Croatian forces continued with abuses on a large scale for months afterwards, which included the destruction of Serb property.
+Also, Serbs still face significant barriers to employment and to regain their property.
 Consequently, today Serbs constitute 4% of Croatian population, down from the prewar population of 12%.
 The majority of the remaining population is elderly, which indicates that the negative demographic trend will persist.

 Currently, the official status of "autochthonous national minority" for the Serbs of Croatia is recognized by the Croatian Constitutional Act on the Rights of National Minorities from 2002 which supplemented the Constitutional Act on the Human Rights and Freedoms and on the Rights of Ethnic and National Communities or Minorities in the Republic of Croatia from 1992.